mfreel14/Election_Analysis/README.md

 # Election Analysis

-# Project Overview - Election Audit ( Overview of Election Audit: Explain the purpose of this election audit analysis.)
+# Project Overview - Election Audit
-A Colorado Board of Elections employee has given you the the following tasks to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+The election commission has requested some additional data to complete the election audit:

+The voter turnout for each county
+The percentage of votes from each county out of the total count The county with the highest turnout

+Using our python code we will add for loops and conditional statements with membership and logical operators to find the requested results.
+The results will then be printed to the command line and our election_results.txt file.

 ## Resources
 -  Data Source: election_results.csv